Manager Global Mobility Services – Find out about Sandrine's daily activities as a tax advisor for individuals.

 The graduate program of Global Mobility Services allowed me to work with three different GMS teams of a total of five within a year (Tax Compliance, Global Account Management, Swiss Tax Advisory, Global Payroll Manager or Global Equity Consulting).
 I was a permanent hire from the get-go, which is a great feeling.

 “No other employer offered such a beginners’ program where I needed to learn much as far as tax advisory services are concerned but where I could also build up a far-reaching network.”

 After the program, I decided together with my line manager that I should permanently join the Global Payroll Manager team.

 So what does a typical day look like for you?

-At GMS, we attend to senior managers of multinational companies and help them handle the practical aspects of their expatriate stays, especially in regard to taxes and social benefits.
+At Global Mobility Services, we attend to senior managers of multinational companies and help them handle the practical aspects of their expatriate stays, especially in regard to taxes and social benefits.
 For instance, we prepare the tax returns for the client company’s employees, taking into consideration their expatriate policies.
 Furthermore, we advise clients on tax planning, social benefits and cross-border taxation of employee stock options.

 So what do you specifically enjoy with regard to your job?

 After having studied subjects with an international context, I explicitly sought out a starter job in an international environment.

 GMS is one of the most international departments at KPMG.
 We work with people from all over the world who sit with us on the same floor; we mostly communicate in English.